The Butler County Donut Trail: An Accessible Family Adventure

 What is the Donut Trail?

-It's not complex, it's just pure joy on the taste buds.
-The Donut Trail connects 13 local bakeries across Butler County.
-You can grab a free passport, collect stamps at each stop, and when you’ve hit them all, you’ll score a Donut Trail T-shirt as proof of your sweet dedication.
+The Donut Trail connects 13 local mom-and-pop donut shops across Butler County.
+You can grab a free passport, collect stamps at each stop, and when you’ve hit them all, you’ll score a Donut Trail T-Shirt as proof of your sweet dedication.

 Now you don't have to go to all the shops in one single day, unless you’re very ambitious.
 Most people spread it out.
-You can do it over a weekend or if you're visiting for a while, make it a fun thing to do over the duration of your visit while you mix in parks, shopping, and attractions along the way.
+You can complete the trail over a weekend, or if you're visiting for a while, make it a fun thing to do over the duration of your visit while you mix in parks, shopping, and attractions along the way.

 Accessible Stops on the Donut Trail